timosarkka/data-eng-skills/README.md

 I also did a quick location-dependent average salary analysis.
 As expected, the highest average salaries can be found from big tech hubs and on the coasts (SF, NY, TX).
 But plenty of jobs with mid-ranged salaries also elsewhere across the US.
 In fact, most jobs come with a salary well above > $100K per year, and not so many that are below this threshold.

 ![image](https://github.com/user-attachments/assets/055ef808-a793-4c72-8a37-72fab56d8d53)

-## 9. Scheduling Cron Jobs

-After first running the pipeline manually to extract the base data for my SQL table and analysis, I scheduled the full pipeline to run twice per day fully automatically (once at 8 AM and once at 4 PM).

-This was simply done by setting up a cron job on the Linux VM and giving it the proper rights to execute the scripts.

-As a result, my SQL database and the connected Power BI dashboard keeps updating automatically every day with fresh Data Engineer job listings data!

 ## 10. Future Work